signalfx/splunk-otel-java/docs/upgrading.md

 ## Upgrade verification

-The Java Instrumentation is a piece of code that runs alongside your code.
+The Java Instrumentation is code that runs alongside your code.
 Because of the rich diversity across user deployment environments and the massive number of frameworks and libraries (and versions!) that are covered, we simply cannot universally guarantee that every release version will be 100% compatible in every deployment.